buhryan/project1800/README.md

 ## General Info
 This browser based web application hosts events for users to join and create.
 First the user must login.
-Then they can view the newest events, joing any events, search for events by tags, and see a list of the events that they have joined.
+Then they can view the newest events, join any events, search for events by tags, and see a list of the events that they have joined.
 Users must login to use the site, some features may be viewable without logging in the future. (in construction).

 This small project demonstrates: